SvenBayer/boot2docker-vagrant-box/README.md

 # boot2docker Vagrant Box

+## Introduction

+Forked from [dduportal/boot2docker-vagrant-box](https://github.com/dduportal/boot2docker-vagrant-box), thanks Damien !

+My fork is a simplier version (no parallels support) with my personal touch.

-This repository contains the scripts necessary to create a Vagrant-compatible [boot2docker](https://github.com/boot2docker/boot2docker) box and is compatible with Docker v1.7.1
+This repository contains the scripts necessary to create a Vagrant-compatible [boot2docker](https://github.com/boot2docker/boot2docker) box and is compatible with Docker v1.8.3

 If you work solely with Docker, this box lets you keep your Vagrant workflow and work in the most minimal Docker environment possible.

 ## Usage

-The box is available on [Hashicrop's Atlas](https://atlas.hashicorp.com/dduportal/boxes/boot2docker), making it very easy to use it:
+The box is available on [Hashicrop's Atlas](https://atlas.hashicorp.com/amontaigu/boxes/boot2docker), making it very easy to use it:

-    $ vagrant init dduportal/boot2docker
+    $ vagrant init amontaigu/boot2docker
     $ vagrant up

-If you want the actual box source file, you can download it from the [tags page](https://github.com/dduportal/boot2docker-vagrant-box/tags).
+If you want the actual box source file, you can download it from the [tags page](https://github.com/amontaigu/boot2docker-vagrant-box/tags).

-On OS X, to use the docker client, follow the directions here: http://docs.docker.io/installation/mac/#docker-os-x-client (you'll need to export `DOCKER_HOST`).
-You should then be able to to run `docker version` from the host.
-[Homebrew](http://brew.sh) can also a good installation medium with ```brew update && brew install docker```

 ## Tips & tricks

 * Vagrant synced folder has been tested with :
-  * Shared Folder for Virtualbox and Parallels Desktop: This is default sharing system
+  * Shared Folder for Virtualbox Desktop: This is default sharing system
   * [rsync](https://docs.vagrantup.com/v2/synced-folders/rsync.html) : add this line to your Vagrantfile (it will overwrite the default vboxsf sync behaviour) :

     ```ruby